 Yesterday was a real mish-mosh of stuff.
 Seasonal stuff, mostly.
+And some cake balls.

 I finished my Christmas cards and got them mailed off.
 Yay!